 The young dancers, who are chosen by auditions -- either in person or through submitted DVDs -- take classes for about eight hours a day, Monday through Friday, with some electives and special programs scheduled on Saturdays.

-For lots more information on dance and the arts, see the links on the next page.
+For lots more information on dance and the arts, see the links below.

 Related HowStuffWorks Articles

 - American Ballet Theatre.
 "Welcome to the American Ballet Theatre."
 (April 14, 2010) http://www.abt.org/default.asp